 Norovirus Norovirus is a genus of genetically diverse single-stranded RNA, non-enveloped viruses in the Caliciviridae family.
 The known viruses in the genus are all considered to be the variant strains of a single species called Norwalk virus.
 The viruses are transmitted by fecally contaminated food or water, by person-to-person contact, and via aerosolization of the virus and subsequent contamination of surfaces.
 Noroviruses are the most common cause of viral gastroenteritis in humans, and affect people of all ages.
 Norovirus infection is characterized by nausea, forceful vomiting, watery diarrhea, abdominal pain, and in some cases, loss of taste.
-General lethargy, weakness, muscle aches, headache, and low-grade fever may occur.
-The disease is usually self-limiting, and severe illness is rare.
+Winter vomiting bug is a common term for noroviruses in the UK, because the virus tends to cause vomiting and to spread more easily in winter, when people tend to spend more time indoors and near to each other.
 The genus name Norovirus is derived from Norwalk virus, the only species of the genus.
 Diagnosis Virology History